dnnsharp/common-guide/en/credential-store/add-imap-credential.md

-## Add IMAP Credential
+## Add IMAP Credentials

-The Add IMAP Credential action provides the possibility to append a new set of IMAP Credentials to an existing Group.
+The Add IMAP Credentials action provides the possibility to append a new set of IMAP Credentials to an existing Group.
 This can be done for example using [Action Form](http://www.dnnsharp.com/dnn/modules/action-form-builder) or [Action Grid Module](http://www.dnnsharp.com/dnn/modules/action-grid-table-data).

 Each added entry receives a unique identification number that can be stored into a token name.
 Specify a token name to save the EntryId response into.
 You can access it later using the token syntax, for example \[MyNamedEntryIdToken\].
 All added data are inserted into the DnnSharp\_CredentialStoreData Database Table.